PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 ]
 ```

-Although in PowerShell, this output can be piped to `ConvertFrom-Json`, it's an additional step for every `az` command execution.
+In PowerShell, this output can be piped to `ConvertFrom-Json` and it's an additional step for every `az` command execution.
 It would be preferrable to have the tool output structured data in a format that PowerShell can automatically convert to an object
-and used similarly to a cmdlet.
+and used similarly to a cmdlet but only if the `$typeNames` property is set (see below).

 Proposed output with custom formatting showing the most relevant information as well as a nested property: